PrefectHQ/prefect/docs/cloud/index.md

 To create an account or sign in with an existing Prefect Cloud account, go to [https://app.prefect.cloud/](https://app.prefect.cloud/).

-Then follow the steps in our [Prefect Cloud Quickstart](/ui/cloud-quickstart/) to create a workspace, configure a local execution environment, and start running workflows with Prefect Cloud.
+Then follow the steps in the UI or the [Prefect Quickstart](/getting-started/quickstart/) and follow the instructions on the **Cloud** tabs to write and deploy your first Prefect Cloud-monitored flow run.

 !!! tip "Need help?"
     Get your questions answered by a Prefect Product Advocate!
 [Book a Meeting](https://calendly.com/prefect-experts/prefect-product-advocates?utm_campaign=prefect_docs_cloud&utm_content=prefect_docs&utm_medium=docs&utm_source=docs)